-- Proof that you and your fiancé(e) will marry within 90 days after their arrival to the United States.
+Proof that you and your fiancé(e) will marry within 90 days of their arrival to the United States

-- Proof that you and your fiancé(e) have previously met in person within two years of filing Form I-129F.
-Certain exceptions described in the eligibility section may apply.
-If one of these exceptions applies to you and your fiancé(e), provide proof that meeting beforehand would have presented a hardship or broken a tradition.
+If an exception applies to you and your fiancé(e), provide proof that meeting beforehand would have presented a hardship or broken a tradition

 Those petitioning for their spouse to enter the United States on a K-3 visa should also include: